FinalLoveMachine ~start retry polling with you in your most loved color~

 Why Early Access?

 “This is a large-scale work that would take a very long time to complete by one person alone.
 Early Access allows it to reach players now, rather than disappearing into a prolonged solo development cycle.
-The current build is a self-contained emotional unit with core systems fully implemented.
-Remaining content will be developed and released throughout the Early Access period.”
+The current build is a complete, self-contained emotional fragment, with core systems fully implemented.”

 Approximately how long will this game be in Early Access?